 - 1. Take and pass CSD 749 (Child/School Methods) course. - 2.
 A clinical semester considered "pre-student teaching."
 This must be a clinical rotation completed in a public school setting during the 2nd year of the graduate program. - 3.
 Liaison supervision including two different observations of the graduate student in service delivery during the public school externship. - 4.
 Earn 100 or more clock hours in the public school setting. - 5.
 Take and pass the Praxis II examination.
-Be certain to indicate to have your Praxis test results.
+Be certain to indicate to have your Praxis test results sent to UWEC when you take that exam.